ashleydavies/data-pool/README.md

 ## Current issues

-There are a few current issues with net-server-sync:
+There are a few current issues with data-pool:

 1. There is currently no handling for messages getting lost or checksums, so the eventually consistent guarantee currently does not hold in instances where a message is dropped

 2. When a new server joins the pool, all of the existing information in the pool needs to be synced to it.
 In theory, this information could be batched or transmitted intelligently in a way that minimises the number of messages sent.
-In practice, `net-server-sync` currently just sends messages at a rate of 2Hz per server.
+In practice, `data-pool` currently just sends messages at a rate of 2Hz per server.
 You may find this overwhelms your rate limits if you use multiple pools or use `MessagingService` for other uses.